The psoas sign is a classic non-specific finding on the abdominal radiograph, potentially representing retroperitoneal pathology.

 At contrast-enhanced CT or MRI, a thin (1-3 mm) rim of su...

-Saccular cerebral aneurysms, also known as berry aneurysms, are intracranial aneurysms with a characteristic rounded shape and account for the vast majority of intracranial aneurysms.
-They are also the most common cause of non-traumatic subarachnoid haemorrhage.
+Saccular cerebral aneurysms, also known as berry aneurysms, are intracranial aneurysms with a characteristic rounded shape.
+They account for the vast majority of intracranial aneurysms and are the most common cause of non-traumatic subarachnoid haemorrhage.

 The Sano shunt is a palliative surgical technique sometimes used as a step in Norwood procedure for hypoplastic left heart syndrome.